-This paper is the result of the Data Center Networks work item [1] within the IEEE 802 "Network Enhancements for the Next Decade" Industry Connections Activity known as Nendica.
-The paper is an update to a previous report, IEEE 802 Nendica Report: The Lossless Network for Data Centers published on August 17, 2018 [2].
+This paper is the result of a work item [1] within the IEEE 802 "Network Enhancements for the Next Decade" Industry Connections Activity known as Nendica.
+The paper is an update to a previous report, "IEEE 802 Nendica Report: The Lossless Network for Data Centers" published on August 17, 2018 [2].
 This update provides additional background on evolving use cases in modern data centers and proposes solutions to additional problems identified by this paper.